 There's nothing like a winter day in LA, when you can see the snowy mountaintops from the traffic on the Santa Monica Freeway.
 It makes you want to grab a sled and head for the hills.
 This season brings back another way to get up there and enjoy the snow: Skypark at Santa's Village in Lake Arrowhead.
 Christmases may come and go, but Santa's sleigh bells keep on ringing year-round at this 230-acre, holiday-themed amusement park, which recently reopened its doors after nearly 20 years.
-This year's special holiday celebration kicks off November 9 and keeps jingling the bells until January 7, 2018, much to the delight of kids throughout Southern California
+And don't let the name fool you; while Christmas is a wonderful time of year to visit, outdoor adventures from ziplining to archery make Skypark worth the drive at any time of year.

 Skypark at Santa's Village has received a major facelift since its heyday in the early 1970s and '80s.
 According to my husband – who visited when he was a child – the nostalgia of the original park is still firmly intact.
 However, owner Bill Johnson has updated the attraction with a pint-sized rock-climbing wall, an ice-skating rink, a Polar Express train, and a Strider balance bike trail, perfect for today's active families.